a-husakou/FundaAssignment/docs/SolutionGuide.md

 # Funda Assignment – Solution Guide

-See also: [AssignmentAnalysis.md](docs/AssignmentAnalysis.md) for the original analysis.
+See also: [AssignmentAnalysis.md](./AssignmentAnalysis.md) for the original analysis.

 ## Solution Structure
-The main solution follows a Clean Architecture organization (`/src` folder) and includes the following projects:
+The main solution follows a Clean Architecture organization (`/src` solution folder) and includes the following projects:
 - `FundaAssignment.TrendingMakelaarApi` – ASP.NET Core Web API host (controllers, startup).
 - `FundaAssignment.Application.Common` – shared contracts and configuration types (e.g., `FilterConfig`, result DTOs).
 - `FundaAssignment.Application.TrendingMakelaarCalculation` – pulls listings, aggregates per makelaar, stores sorted results.
 - `FundaAssignment.Infrastructure` – implementation of application interfaces that do not relate to application concerns, as well as wiring up background processing and warmup.

-More generic primitives that are reusable across a wider set of applications are placed in the `/external` folder.
+More generic primitives that are reusable across a wider set of applications are placed in the `/external` solution folder.
 This split is only made to extract generic logic out of the main solution and is not intended to be comprehensive.
 It has a single project, `Funda.Common`, with the following functionality:
 - Background processor scheduler.
 Executes on a fixed interval and can perform an initialization run.
 This is intentionally interval-only to cover the assignment scenario.